UniquePython/Algods/README.md

 ```

 ## binary_search(arr: List[int], target: int) -> Union[int, None]
 This function takes an sorted list containing integer values and a target for an input.
 It keeps slicing the list in half until the list contains only one element or a match is found.
-It returns the index of the element if the target exists in the list, else returns false.
+It returns the index of the element if the target exists in the list, else returns None.

 Example:
 * **If target exists in list.**